lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 ## Step 2 - Initialize the controller account

-In order to send any transaction on the blockchain you need an account, in our case that account MUST have [**CHANGEOWNER**](../../standards/universal-profile/lsp6-key-manager.md#permissions) permission on the Universal Profile that will have its LSP6 Key Manager upgraded.
+In order to send any transaction on the blockchain you need an EOA.
+In our case that account MUST have [**`CHANGEOWNER`**](../../standards/universal-profile/lsp6-key-manager.md#permissions) permission on the Universal Profile that will have its LSP6 Key Manager upgraded.

 <Tabs>